sjbennett123/polarlarp/content/rules/rulebook.md

 *With eldrich force I banish you.*

 ```
-Celestial: Yes :: Scroll: No
+Celestial: Yes   ,Scroll: No
-Earth: Yes     :: Potion: No
+Earth: Yes       ,Potion: No
+Manifold: No
-Manifold: No   :: Duration: Instant
+Duration: Instant
 ```

 This spell sends any extraplanar creature from Tyrra to its plane of origin and will keep the creature on its own home plane for 24 Tyrran hours.
 All items carried by the creature will be left behind unless Spirit Linked.
 This spell cannot be used to return to Tyrra from another plane.